 Mark Comeaux, Ed.D., Vice President for Student Affairs

-Tony Clark, Associate Vice President for Business & Operations, NC Campus
+Tony Clark, Associate Vice President for Business & Operations, NCC Campus